CS2613-WI24-FR01B/exploration-activity-2-BraydonArmstrong/README.md

 If you cannot get it running there you can go to my [Github Page](https://braydonarmstrong.github.io)

+This page also supporots mobile browsers, although the controls are a little annooying to use on Apple devices on android it runs quite well.

 # 3. What purpose does your program serve?

 Entertain people for a while and bring some joy.